Navigate to...

 • Invoice Information – Invoice ID, date, amounts, and additional invoice related details

-6. Set up required authentication headers, which include the clientId (your client identifier).
+6. Set up required authentication headers.

 7. Make a POST request to the /varm/v1/payment endpoint and send the payment request.